 After the RF feed system is designed, its performance is verified via a Spice based nodal analysis.
 An equivalent Spice circuit for the antenna array modeled in NEC is generated and incorporated with the RF feed network over the frequency range of interest.

 In this way, the design is verified at the station carrier frequencies and the side band performance can now be evaluated.
-This is particularly critical in the design of systems required to be IBOC compliant.
+This is particularly critical in the design of systems required to be IBOC-compliant.

 The results of the nodal analysis are imported back into the design software, where component and network changes can be made to improve the system bandwidth.
 The phase shift for the particular model of transmitter and that due to the interconnecting transmission line between the phasor and transmitter are typically modeled.
-This results in the input port of the circuit to correspond to the final amplifier of the transmitter, where the desired impedance sweep is symmetrical in resistance and has an “open” cusp to the left.
+This results in the input port of the circuit corresponding to the final amplifier of the transmitter, where the desired impedance sweep is symmetrical in resistance and has an “open” cusp to the left.

 The following expanded view of a Smith Chart plot shows the effect on impedance bandwidth of a careful network design and component selection.
 The dashed line represents the 1.5:1 VSWR circle on the Smith chart.
 Portions of the constant resistance (50 Ohms) and constant reactance (±j50 Ohm) circles are visible.
 The green curve shows the frequency sweep at the common point of a phasing system with more than 6 towers.
 The red curve is the impedance sweep at the input to the T-network feeding the common point buss.
 In this design, an additional T-network along with shunt elements selected for reactance compensation have been added to produce the blue curve.
 The result is a symmetric, properly oriented, low VSWR load sweep for the transmitter final stage.
 This example highlights the necessity of using a system design approach to obtain the best possible performance.

 For a directional system, the pattern bandwidth of the array is just as important as the impedance bandwidth presented to the transmitter.
-The pattern bandwidth can be viewed as is a measure of the quality of the transfer function formed by the RF feed networks and the physical configuration of the radiators in producing a particular pattern.
+The pattern bandwidth can be viewed as a measure of the quality of the transfer function formed by the RF feed networks and the physical configuration of the radiators in producing a particular pattern.
 The design goal is to minimize both amplitude and phase variation through the system.
 The last series of plots shows both a standard depiction of the antenna pattern of a directional array and a more detailed analysis of its magnitude and phase performance.
 In each case, the pattern at carrier is shown with the dark blue trace.
 Deviation in the field at sideband frequencies of ±5KHz, ±10 KHz, and ±15 KHz relative to carrier is shown as a function of azimuth angle in the traditional plot.
 The effects of amplitude distortion on the pattern shape and nulls can be quickly seen in this type of plot.
 The subsequent plots provide additional information and insight, showing deviation of both magnitude and phase using the field at carrier as reference.
 The current specifications for digital broadcast are far field amplitude variations of less than 2 dB and phase deviation of less than 9°/5KHz (27°/15 KHz) which is equivalent to a group delay of less than 5µsec.

 The Kintronic Labs’ engineering staff is committed to continue to apply the most current and innovative design techniques to solving the needs of broadcast customers both in the United States and around the world.